Amebis/eduVPN/doc/Deployment.md

 Binaries are published [here](https://github.com/Amebis/eduVPN/releases)

-Packages can be deployed using a same Group Policy Object.
+Packages can be deployed using the same Group Policy Object.
 We advise against making `x86` versions available to Win64 machines.
 Please use the `x64` for Win64 machines.

 # Keeping eduVPN Client Up-to-date